slim-shaddy/1-Devops_project-5-1-2025/README.md

 7. To run and build the Dockerfile use command **docker build -t appbuild:xx -f docker/Dockerfile . ** **docker run -d appbuild:xx -p 8080:80
+8. The above dockerfile is made just for testing purpose and doesn't perform any task in this particular project